marijnh/Eloquent-JavaScript/17_http.md

 Browsers make `GET` requests to fetch the resources needed to display a web page.
 A web page may also contain forms, which allow information entered by the user to be sent along in the request made when the form is submitted.
-You will learn more about that in the link:18_forms.html#forms[next chapter].
+You will learn more about that in the [next chapter](forms).

 The interface through which browser JavaScript can make HTTP requests is called `XMLHttpRequest`.
 You can usually ignore the “XML” part of